Plotting Spatial Data and Models#

 This is great for writing reports, papers and making great looking update presentations.

-Note, in GeostatsPy, I provide additional ploting methods with and without ‘_st’ in the name.
+Note, in GeostatsPy, I provide additional plotting methods with and without ‘_st’ in the name.

 • with ‘_st’ functions to ‘stack’ images in a composite figure.

-• without ‘_st’ functions to produce a single image and simultaenously make a file
+• without ‘_st’ functions to produce a single image and simultaneously make a file

 We can also just make a file after we make our composite plot, see below.